-The package offers additional tools to simplify acoustic signal detection.
+The ohun package offers additional tools to simplify acoustic signal detection.
 The function ‘feature_reference’ allows to extract information about the duration and frequency range of acoustic signals than can then be used to define tuning parameter values.
 This can be particularly useful for energy-based detection in which time and frequency attributes of the target signals are required.
 Detected signals can be labeled as false or true positives with the function ‘label_detection’.
-This allows users to explore the structure of false positives and figure out ways to exclude them.
-The function ‘filter_detections’ can be used to remove ambiguous signals (i.e. those labeled as split or merged detection) keeping only those that maximize a specific criterium (i.e. the highest template correlacion).
+This allows users to explore the structure of false positives and figure out ways to avoid them.
+The function ‘filter_detections’ can be used to remove ambiguous signals (i.e. those labeled as split or merged detection) keeping only those that maximize a specific criterium (i.e. the highest template correlation).
 Finally, note that several templates representing the range of variation in signal structure can be used to detect semi-stereotyped signals when running template-based detection (‘template_detection’ function).

-Discusion
+Discussion

-Here we have showed how to evaluate the performance of acoustic signal detection routines using the package ohun.
-The package can evaluate detection outputs imported from other software, as well as its own detection routines.
-The latter can be iterated over combinations of tuning parameters in order to find those values that optimize a signal detection.
-Despite signal detection indices being commonly reported when presenting new automatic detection methods, to our knowledge widely applicable performance evaluating routines have not been made available in a free, open source platform.
-Providing a common framework for acoustic signal detection evaluation can simplify comparing performances of different tools and the selection of those better suited to our system and research question.
-Note that the tools offered by ohun for diagnosing a detection should not be necessarily limited to acoustic data.
-Any type of automatedic detection in which the time of occurrence of discrete events needs to be found can be evaluated and optimized by comparing it to a reference annotation.
-For for instance, detection of specific behaviors in video analysis of animal motor activity (Sturman et al 2020; Hsu & Yttri 2021; DeepEthogram).
+Here we have shown how to carry out signal detection and evaluate the performance of acoustic signal detection routines using the ohun package.
+These detection routines can be iteratively tuned in order to find parameter values that optimize signal detection.
+The package can also evaluate the detection performance of ohun functions compared to detections made using other software.
+Although signal detection indices are commonly reported when presenting new automatic detection methods, to our knowledge, widely applicable performance-evaluating routines have not been made available in free tools for automated detection.
+Providing a common framework for the evaluation of acoustic signal detection can simplify comparing the performance of different tools and the selection of those tools better suited to a given research question and study system.
+The tools offered by ohun for diagnosing signal detection may not be limited to acoustic data. ohun can also be used for cases in which the time of occurrence of discrete events needs to be identified , such as detecting specific behaviors in videos of animal motor activity (e.g., Sturman et al 2020; Hsu & Yttri 2021; DeepEthogram).
+The detection of such motor events in video can also be evaluated and optimized in comparison to a reference annotation, as we have shown above for acoustic signals.

-The package provides two native detection methods: template-based and energy-based detection.
+The ohun package provides two native detection methods: template-based and energy-based detection.
 Compared to new deep learning approaches for finding the occurrence of acoustic signals, the two native methods are relatively simple tools.
-However, these methods have been widely used by the bioacoustic community and, under the appropriate conditions can reach adequate performance, as we have shown in our two study cases.
-Deep learning methods tend to require larger computational power and more complex training routines.
-This might bring unnecessary difficulties when dealing when less challenging detection tasks.
-Therefore the availability of a wide range of approaches is desired in order to simplify finding the most appropriate tool for the intricacies of our study system and research goals.
-Note that the tools offered in ohun can be used in a pipeline in which detected signals are further classified using more elaborated discrimination algortihms.
-Acoustic parameters can be used to quantify the structure of the signals and tell apart target from non-target signals.
+However, these methods have been widely used by the bioacoustics community and can reach adequate detection performance under the appropriate conditions, as we have shown in our two study cases.
+Deep learning methods tend to require greater computational power and more complex training routines, which poses computational barriers when dealing with less challenging detection tasks, as well as financial barriers for researchers from communities and countries underrepresented in science.
+Therefore, the availability of a wide range of approaches can simplify finding the most appropriate tool for a study system and research goals, as well as tools accessible for a broader community of researchers.
+The tools offered in ohun can also be used in subsequent pipelines in which detected signals are further classified using more elaborated discrimination algorithms.
+In addition, detection performance can be improved by using acoustic structure measurements that can be used to distinguish target from non-target signals.